YouCastr

-YouCastr was a video platform that makes it easy to sell video online.
+YouCastr was a video platform that makes it easy to sell videos online.
 The service was designed to offer video broadcasters and producers a new and different way to make money by selling live video broadcasts, on-demand video access, video downloads, and DVDs.
 The company was founded in June 2007, and was based in Cambridge, Massachusetts.
 Youcastr closed in mid-2010; and one of the founders made a post reflecting on the process of starting it and running it.

 The YouCastr Platform

 YouCastr allows content creators and owners an easy way to distribute and sell their videos.
-Content owners can broadcast live or upload video.
+Content owners can broadcast live or upload videos.
 Videos can be sold as Live, On-Demand, Download, and DVDs.
 Content owners set the price for each of the options and earn 70% of all the earnings.
 Videos can be bundled into collections and sold together at a discount with On-Demand, Download, and DVD access.

 Partners

 The Kraft Group and New England Patriots

 YouCastr partnered with The Kraft Group and the New England Patriots to create a joint high school football network for New England.
-The network focused on broadcasting high school football games in New England, and raising awareness of high school in New England.
+The network focused on broadcasting high school football games in New England and raising awareness of high schools in New England.
 New England Football broadcast the 2009 Massachusetts High School Football state championships on YouCastr on December 5, 2009.